 Much as the global offset table redirects position-independent address calculations to absolute locations, the procedure linkage table redirects position-independent function calls to absolute locations.
 The link editor cannot resolve execution transfers (such as function calls) from one executable or shared object to another.
 Consequently, the link editor arranges to have the program transfer control to entries in the procedure linkage table.
-On the AMD64 architecture, procedure linkage tables reside in shared text, but they use addresses in the private global offset table.
+On the AMD64 architecture, procedure linkage table.
 The dynamic linker determines the destinations' absolute addresses and modifies the global offset table's memory image accordingly.
 The dynamic linker thus can redirect the entries without compromising the position-independence and shareability of the program's text.
 Executable files and shared object files have separate procedure linkage tables.
 Unlike Intel386 ABI, this ABI uses the same procedure linkage table for both programs and shared objects (see figure 5.2).